Skip to content

 Wool

-Wool needs to be lanolised before use as lanolin is what makes is water resistant when used as a diaper cover.
+Wool needs to be lanolised before use as lanolin is what makes it water resistant when used as a diaper cover.
 So, if your wool cover has already been lanolised, then go ahead and use it on baby straight away.
 If not, then you'll need to wash it with special wool wash, lanolise and dry it before use.

 Compare products